WV-HEDW: History

 The first match on a real grass pitch was a match against A.D.W.
-(Aanhouden Doet Winnen meaning persistence leads to wnning) in 1914 on November the 8th, to mark the club's first anniversary.
-E.D.W. won 4-0.
+(Aanhouden Doet Winnen meaning persistence leads to wnning) in 1914 on November 8, to mark the club's first anniversary.
+E.D.W. won 4–0.
 A year later, E.D.W. gained access to a grass pitch in Watergraafsmeer and the club was able to make its debut in the third class of the AVB.
 In its second season E.D.W. became champion and was promoted to the second class.
 There too, the club immediately became champion as a promoted team and was promoted to the first class.
 In 1921, ´the first goal of the now grown-up boys´ (Verdoner) was achieved, namely promotion to the third class of the NVB.
 E.D.W. failed to make an impact there.
 After eight years, the club was even relegated to the fourth class, which had been created in the meantime.
 In 1924, E.D.W. moved to a pitch on Kruislaan, next to Ajax.

 E.D.W. made a name for itself not only sportswise.
 The club also gained a great reputation in the field of theater, operettas, and revues.
 The driving force behind this was Gerrit Witteboon, alias Otto Webing.
 Verdoner wrote in 1948: "People sometimes joked: you are better at partying than playing football.
 In Otto Webing, we had a man who gradually managed to cultivate a corps of artists.
 He brought us revues that really made a name for us.
 For years, he and Bram Rabbie, who took care of the musical part, allowed us to enjoy his artistic productions."
 Witteboon was also the creator of the popular cheer ´H.O.L.L.A.N.D.
 Holland spreekt een woordje mee' (Holland does have something to say) on the occasion of the 1928 Olympic Games in Amsterdam.

 One of E.D.W.'s better football players in the early years was Jaap de Paauw.
 He played as a left winger in the anniversary match in 1914.
 IJsco later wrote about him in the club magazine: "Yes, Japie was at his best, driving every defense crazy.
 His crosses were sublime and, if I remember correctly, he also scored a goal himself.
 You know, one of those diagonal beauties under the crossbar."
 At the age of 25, Jaap had to stop playing football because of a badly injured knee.
 From 1915 until the merger with Hortus in 1931, he was chairman of E.D.W.
 Because of his great achievements, he was appointed honorary chairman of the new club.
 During the war, Jaap was active in the resistance.
 He was arrested by the Germans on November 11, 1943, and murdered in the spring of 1944 ´somewhere in Central Europe´.